-Conference of the Parties – COP – is the name of the yearly international meetings that focus on climate change.
+Conference of the Parties – COP – is the name of the yearly international meeting that focuses on climate change.
 The purpose is to supervise and organise the efforts to fight global warming.
-The COP meetings have been arranged by the UN since 1995.
-More so, the participants are always the member countries of the UNFCCC (United Nations Framework Convention on Climate Change).
-Although other actors take part as well, usually as observers, but also as speakers and advisors.
+The UN has arranged COP meetings since 1995.
+The participants are always the member countries of the UNFCCC (United Nations Framework Convention on Climate Change).
+However, other actors also participate as observers, speakers, and advisors.

 Background

-To explain further, the first international agreement for the environment was the UNFCCC.
-It was established in 1992.
-UNFCCC is also the name that one uses to address the secretariat to the environmental deal.
-Among many things, it states that the industrialised countries should take more responsibility than developing nations, in the work to fight climate change.
-More so, UNFCCC can be seen as the foundation of all the environmental work organised by the UN.
+The first global environmental agreement was the UNFCCC, created in 1992.
+UNFCCC also addresses the secretariat to the environmental deal.
+It states that industrialised countries should take more responsibility than developing ones to fight climate change.
+More so, UNFCCC is the foundation of all the environmental work organised by the UN.

-The decision making body of the UNFCCC is the Conference of the Parties.
-As mentioned, they have been arranged since 1995.
-The Kyoto protocol and the Paris Agreement are both examples of the more concrete outcomes of these meetings.
+The decision-making body of the UNFCCC is the Conference of the Parties, the COP meetings.
+The first one was in 1995.
+The Kyoto protocol and the Paris Agreement are two of the most significant outcomes of these meetings.

 Conference of the Parties meetings

 The first COP meeting took part in Berlin in 1995.
 Naturally, it was called COP1.
-Since then, there has been 25 other meetings, with the 26th coming up in Glasgow, Scotland, in November 2021.
+Since then, there have been 27 other meetings.
 Furthermore, one of the most famous meetings was COP21 in Paris in 2015.
-It is well known since it resulted the a huge international effort known as the Paris Agreement.
-Through this agreement, countries have decided that they aim to keep global warming below 2°C. A deal that requires enormous global and national efforts.
-For example, the burning of fossil fuels would have to be completely phased out in a rapid pace.
+It is well known since it resulted in a comprehensive international effort known as the Paris Agreement.
+Through this agreement, countries decided to keep global warming below 2°C. This deal requires enormous global and national efforts.
+For example, the world needs to phase out burning fossil fuels as soon as possible.

 COP or CMP

-In relation to the Conference of the Parties, it is common to hear about CMP, Meeting of the Parties.
-This is a consequence of the meetings occurring at the same time.
-However, the CMP only includes the nations that have signed the Kyoto protocol.
+Concerning the Conference of the Parties, it is common to hear about CMP, Meeting of the Parties.
+These meetings occur at the same time.
+However, the CMP only includes nations that have signed the Kyoto protocol.
 In short, the Kyoto protocol is the international agreement that came before the Paris Agreement.
-It came into force in 2005, which is when the parties met for the first time.
+It came into force in 2005 when the parties met for the first time.
 Therefore, the first CMP, CMP1, occurred at COP11 in Montreal, Canada.
-More so, the Kyoto protocol is one of the most important and historic global agreements about the climate.
-It states that global warming is occurring and that it has been caused by humans.
+More so, the Kyoto protocol is one of the most critical and historic global agreements about the climate.
+It states that global warming is occurring and that humans have caused it.

 All the Conference of the Parties: